Aveglia/vAMPirus/helpmeoutsome.md

 ### Adapter removal with fastp

 Adapter contamination in reads are automatically detected with fastp.
 Overrepresentation analysis and quality filtering is also ran during this process prior to primer removal.
-Adapter contamination removal can be skipped using the
-"--skipAdapterRemoval" option, but is not recommended as even if you already performed adapter removal, it doesn't hurt to check again.
+Adapter contamination removal can be skipped using the "--skipAdapterRemoval" option, but is not recommended as even if you already performed adapter removal, it doesn't hurt to check again.

 ### Primer removal with bbduk.sh

 There are two ways that vAMPirus is able to remove primer sequences from reads with bbduk.sh:

-    1. Primer removal by chopping off specified number of bases from each read -
+    1. Primer removal by chopping off specified number of bases from each read (global trimming) -

             This is the default action of vAMPirus if no primer sequences are specified.
 To use this method of primer removal, you must specify "--GlobTrim" and either specify the number of bases in the launch command like so:

-                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --pOTU --GlobTrim 23,26`
+                `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --GlobTrim 23,26`

             In this situation, we tell vAMPirus we would like to remove primers by trimming 23 bases from the forward reads and 26 bases from the reverse reads.
 The other way to initiate this method of primer removal is to add the same information at line 39 in the configuration file: